 The Old Tower

-The old tower which stands in the churchyard at St John the Baptist Church is all that remains of the first ‘Chapel of Ease’ built on this site in 1828.
-The land was given to the Reverend William Garnier, Rector of Droxford, by the Bishop of Winchester.
-Prior to this Chapel being built parishioners belonged in Droxford parish but because Droxford is a fair distance from Shedfield, parishioners used to worship at either Wickham or Bishops Waltham.
+The old tower in the churchyard is all that remains of the ‘Chapel of Ease’ built on this site in 1828.
+The land was given to the Revd William Garnier, Rector of Droxford, by the Bishop of Winchester.
+Before the chapel was built, Shedfield was in Droxford parish.
+Because Droxford is a fair distance from Shedfield, parishioners used to worship closer to home at either Wickham or Bishops Waltham.
 Shedfield became an Ecclesiastical Parish in 1843.
-The chapel eventually seated 272 parishioners but after 40 years the roof of the chapel began to leak and at a vestry meeting in 1873, Frederick Townsend proposed that a new church should be built in its place.
+The chapel eventually seated 272 parishioners but after 40 years the roof began to leak and at a vestry meeting in 1873, Frederick Townsend of Shedfield Lodge suggested that a church should be built in its place.

-This restoration project was entirely independent from the church.
-Financial support was given by many local organisations including the Hampshire Buildings Bureau and the Shedfield Parish and Winchester City Councils.
+The restoration project was entirely independent from the church, with financial support coming from many local organisations including the Hampshire Buildings Bureau, Shedfield Parish Council and Winchester City Council.
 Following a major fundraising effort, the breakthrough for the completion of the project was a grant from the Heritage Lottery Fund.

-Restoration of The Old Tower was completed at a cost of approximately £35,000, and it was officially ‘opened’ by Chris Packham in 1999.
-It is a Grade II Listed building, incorporates a ground floor exhibition, and includes a hibernaculum for bats on the top floor.
+The Old Tower was officially ‘opened’ by Chris Packham in 1999.
+It is a Grade II listed building, and includes a hibernaculum for bats on the top floor.

 When the SOTCS was wound up in February 2016, management of the Old Tower passed to the Parochial Church Council.

 For further information or visits, please contact the Parish Office.